osegbotonie/enterprise-m365-administration-lab/docs/14-ca-005-risk-based-access.md

         └── High
 ```

+The risk evaluation should consider the available security signals relevant to the access request.

 ---

 ## 6. Risk Response

-The response should be proportional to the level of risk.
+The security response should be proportional to the identified level of risk.

 ### Low Risk